We are currently looking for a positive, proactive, experienced RMN to join our acute inpatients ward- Florence at Lambeth site.

 Some of our benefits are highlighted here:

-- Generous pay, pensions and leave,we offer a comprehensive pay, pensions and leave package which is dependent on the role and
+- Generous pay, pensions and leave,we offer a comprehensive pay, pensions and leave package which is dependent on the role and length of service.

 Job description Job responsibilities